 - 12 slices Texas toast

-- Cinnamon Sugar you won't use it all; save any leftovers for other uses:3/4 cup granulated sugar
+Cinnamon Sugar – you won't use it all; save any leftovers for other use

 Instructions